Our Partners

 University of Toronto Speech-Language Pathology (SLP) Field PlacementsThis MOU serves to provide field placement opportunities for post-secondary students.
 Field placements within TDSB sites provide post-secondary students who are considering a career within Speech-Language Pathology, an opportunity to learn by working alongside a supervising TDSB Speech-Language Pathologist.
 These placements satisfy course requirements for field placement experience.

-University of Toronto Trash Team: Waste Free Tomorrow A team of university students deliver a series of four workshops to increase science and waste literacy in grade 5 students, while fostering curiosity in our natural world through STEM based activities.
+University of Toronto U of T Trash Team: Waste Free Tomorrow A team of students from the University of Toronto delivers a series of four workshops to increase science and waste literacy with grades 4 to 6 students, while fostering curiosity in our natural world through STEM based activities.
 Delivery in -person or virtually, students participate in inquiry-based learning while working on activities and focus on tangible solutions in waste reduction.
 Lessons and topics include: 1) life-cycle of plastic 2) watersheds and their relationship to litter 3) impacts of plastic on the ecosystems 4) solutions to plastic pollution.
 Students also have an opportunity to engage with scientists in the field, learn about current research in plastic pollution and career options available in STEM.
+Suited: grades 4 to 6.

 University of Toronto UTSC Computer and Mathematical Sciences & Future CareersFaculty staff deliver workshops on Computer and Mathematical Sciences, the diverse futures in the field and creative careers in the industry.
 Sessions make Computer and Mathematical Sciences more accessible to students while dispelling misconceptions about Computer and Mathematical Sciences.
 Students are exposed to diverse careers and pathways to post-secondary education and information on what life is like for Computer Scientists in the real world.
 Workshops offer hands-on experience in programming, creating art with code, coding challenges, complex Scratch simulation and modelling.
 Professional learning may be available.
 Suitable: Grades 7-12; staff